Table of Contents

 This means that this tax rate is not set up in your QuickBooks account.
 To fix this, all you need to do is go to your QuickBooks Online account, go into your tax settings and add this tax rate in.

 Invoice #1493 to QuickBooks: Business Validation Error: Make sure all your transactions have a GST/HST rate before you save

 You’re set to QuickBooks Online US instead of QuickBooks Online Global in Jobber.
 This can be changed by going to the QuickBooks icon > Sync and Settings.
 On this page change the QuickBooks Online settings from US to Global.

 Error Exporting Invoice #121 to QuickBooks: String length specified does not match the supported length.
 Min:0 Max:4,000 supported.
 Supplied length: 5,103

 This is caused by a line item's description within an invoice being more than 4000 characters long.
 You will need to edit these to be less than this limit in order for this Invoice to sync.

 Rounding Error Pushing Invoice #111 to QuickBooks: $100.44 VS $100.45

-This is caused by a discrepancy on how we round up our tax values as compared to QuickBooks.
-In QB they use one less decimal space to round up their tax amounts causing a difference in tax totals sometimes.
-The invoice will still go over to QuickBooks, but the error is letting you know that the totals are different in each program, so you will have to update the QB Invoice to the different amount.
+In both of these scenarios the invoice will still sync over to QuickBooks, but the error is letting you know that the totals are different in each program, so you will have to update the QuickBooks invoice to match the amount in Jobber.